sudokhan112/Customer-Discovery-Value-Proposition-Design/README.md

 Using the idea pitch template as a guide, update your elevator pitch, and in two minutes or less, record your pitch as well as the **two most important insights you've gained from your customer interviews.**

+**If you followed all the steps correctly, YOU ARE READY to launch your idea into a product**